-Below is my rough translation (bold), parsing of verbs, and comments (blue) for the Gospel reading for September 23, 2012.
-I invite your comments below and hope you feel free to engage in this study together.
+Below is a rough translation and some preliminary comments regarding Mark 9:30—37, the Revised Common Lectionary’s gospel reading for the 18th Sunday after Pentecost, Year B. I invite your comments below and hope you feel free to engage in this study together.

 For that reason, I am approaching this text as one with a serious edge to it.
 Prior to our text, Jesus had just come down from the mountain with Peter, James, and John, on which he had been transfigured.
 What awaited him when he descended was a large crowd where some disciples were arguing with some Scribes over the disciples’ failed attempt to help a boy tormented with a demon.
 Jesus says, during that story, “You faithless generation!
 How much longer must I be among you?
 How much longer must I put up with you?”
 It is not clear whether he is despairing over his time with the crowd, with folks oppressed by demons, with Scribes and disciples who argue when there is someone in a crisis at hand, or over disciples who do not seem to have enough faith to participate in the kind of liberating activity that the Reign of God brings.
 I’m going to go with the latter and read our present story as one that takes place with an atmosphere of tension between Jesus and the disciples.
 Again, I don’t know if this is correct, but it is plausible and I think it will be a suggestive way of reading some of the parts of this story that don’t seem to fit easily within a “prediction/misunderstanding” pattern.